wadmp/wadmp.github.io/src/gen3/docs/faq/list-of-adresses-and-ports/README.md

-# FAQ

-## WADMP Ports/Addresses - What should I put on firewall whitelist?
+# WADMP Ports/Addresses - What should I put on firewall whitelist?

 This section provides a list of addresses and ports that **customers need to whitelist** in their firewall.